Mike Bell (politician): Voting history and Committees

-Senator Mike Bell has served on his seat since 2011 and his term is set to end in 2022.
-Over the course of his career he has voted on over 100 bills including ones such as:
+Bell served in the Tennessee Senate from 2011 until 2022.
+During his tenure, he voted on more than 100 bills, including the following:

 HB1264 - Voted yes, Bill to enact a concealed Handgun carry permit.

 HB0632 - Voted yes, Bill to enact an award for teachers of five additional professional development points, if they went above their set goal for the year.

 HB0164 - Voted nay, Bill to enact a law that prohibits any person from supporting or holding a cell phone while operating a vehicle.

 Mike bell is also part of many different committees.
 He is a chair for the Senate Judiciary Committee, a member of the Senate Education Committee, a member of the Senate Government Operations Committee, a member of the Judiciary and Government Subcommittee of Joint Government Operations Committee, and a member of the Joint Government Operations Commerce, Labor, Transportation and Agriculture Subcommittee.